 The Growth of Accessible HMI

 Reliable, high-quality research is crucial in modern society, as many governments and corporations rely on its data to make predictive actions.
-Increasing the ability of smaller universities and organisations to conduct thorough research has a positive impact on the overall quality and integrity.
+Increasing the ability of smaller universities and organisations to conduct thorough research positively impacts overall quality and integrity.

-One solution is the development of better, attainable Human Machine Interface (HMI).
+One solution is the development of a better, attainable Human Machine Interface (HMI).

-Additional features include simple USB downloading of historical data as well as from a remote interface, remote alarm warning with e-mail notifications, systems monitoring and programming, and password-protected individual user profiles with varying levels of access security.
+Additional features include simple USB downloading of historical data and a remote interface, remote alarm warning with e-mail notifications, systems monitoring and programming, and password-protected individual user profiles with varying levels of access security.